Colon101/TERMiGUi/README.md

 `waitforstring()` - returns a user input of a lowered string

-`waitforwhatevertypeofvar()` - should return a user input of whatever type of var
+`waitfornoramstring()` - returns a var without lowering it

+`waitforint()` - returns a int that the user inserted (no need for try except already done)

+`waitforlist() - returns list of var and automatically converts nums to floats and you can check that using `islistjustfloats(listname)`

+`islistjustfloats(listname)` returns a bool depeding of all of the nums can be converted else it will return False and you can use that to error catch

 `bgmusic()` - interesting maybe try to call it?

-`safe_math(expression)` - lets you do math on the fly with gui and a brand new loading screen
+`safe_math(expression)` - lets you do math on the fly with gui

+`loading_screen(TimeInSeconds)` will present a loading screen lasting seconds inserted to put in the background while your program is booting and can be a nice feature for loading massive files

 # Tutorial to compile on your own the example